rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 {% include figure image_path="/assets/images/screenshots/graph-data-centric-vs-domain-driven.png" alt="" caption="Data-centric vs Domain-driven" %}

 In 2009, DDD shifted focus.
 It became a tool used for discovering domain architecture more than organizing business logic.
-Domain Model remains a valid pattern to organize business logic bit other patterns can be used as well:
+Domain Model Pattern remains a valid pattern to organize business logic bit other patterns can be used as well:
 - Object-oriented models
 - Functional models
 - CQRS